WMaia9/infoRates/docs/COMPREHENSIVE_RESULTS_ANALYSIS.md

 #### VideoMAE — Masked autoencoding and temporal reconstruction
 - **Strengths**: Masked autoencoder pretraining yields powerful representations that boost peak accuracy when sufficient temporal information is present.
 - **Weaknesses**: Strong dependence on dense temporal context makes VideoMAE vulnerable to undersampling and stride changes — the model was trained to reconstruct and predict missing patches in time, so aggressive temporal thinning removes the prediction context and causes large drops in accuracy (observed large η² and Cohen's d for aliasing).
 - **Why results look like this**: VideoMAE learns fine-grained temporal correlations; when coverage is low these learned correlations break down leading to larger aliasing sensitivity and stride dependence.
-Notably, for UCF-101 we observe a **significant stride effect** at full coverage for VideoMAE (one-way ANOVA at 100% coverage: F(4,500)=13.005, p=4.41e-10, η²≈0.094), indicating that stride choice itself materially impacts accuracy even when coverage is high.
+Notably, for UCF-101 we observe a **significant stride effect** for VideoMAE (one-way ANOVA: F(4,2520)=60.213, p=1.25e-48, η²≈0.087), indicating that stride choice itself materially impacts accuracy.
 This behavior is consistent with VideoMAE's masked-reconstruction training objective, which benefits from dense temporal context and therefore becomes sensitive to temporal thinning and stride choices (see Table 3 / `docs/tables/table3_statistics.csv`).

 #### ViViT — Local spatiotemporal structure with convolutional inductive bias
 - **Strengths**: ViViT's convolutional front-end and factorized attention capture local motion patterns effectively, which helps for structured, rhythmic, or phase-based actions where coarse sampling can still preserve distinguishing patterns.